Culture in Missoula, Montana: Breweries and beer

-Missoula is home to the oldest, the two largest, and the most microbreweries in the state of Montana.
+Missoula is home to the oldest and the two largest microbreweries in the state of Montana.
 Given that it is also the home of the state's largest beer and wine distributor and multiple beer festivals, Missoula easily produces and distributes more beer than anywhere in the state.

-Bayern Brewing, Inc. was opened in 1987 by Jürgen Knöller as the "only German Brewery in the Rockies" and today is the oldest and second largest brewery in Montana.
-All beer their beer is brewed according to Reinheitsgebot, otherwise known as the German Beer Purity Law or the Bavarian Purity Law.
+Bayern Brewing, Inc. was opened in 1987 by Jürgen Knöller as the "only German Brewery in the Rockies" and is the oldest and second largest brewery in Montana.
+Their beer is brewed according to Reinheitsgebot, otherwise known as the German Beer Purity Law or the Bavarian Purity Law.
 Big Sky Brewing opened in 1995 and began as a final project for part-owner Bjorn Nabozney's finance degree at the University of Montana.
 Four times larger than Bayern and distributed in 24 states, Big Sky is by far Montana's largest brewery.
 It is also the producer of the best-selling beer in Montana, Moose Drool.
-Also in 1995, Kettle House Brewing Company was opened by Tim O'Leary, and though it is much smaller than the two earlier breweries, its proximity to Downtown Missoula and innovative approach to sales has assured it a loyal following.
-Kettle House was Missoula's first Brew on Premises, introduced the "growler", and to sell its award-winning product in 16oz cans.
+Also in 1995, KettleHouse Brewing Company was opened by Tim O'Leary, and though it is much smaller than the two earlier breweries, its proximity to Downtown Missoula and innovative approach to sales has assured it a loyal following.
+KettleHouse was Missoula's first Brew on Premises, introduced the "growler", and to sell its award-winning product in 16oz cans.
 Missoula's fourth brewery, Draught Works, was opened in October 2011.
 Also in 2011, Tamarack Brewing and Flathead Lake Brewing Company from nearby Lake County opened pub houses at Downtown Missoula locations.
+Additional breweries that opened by 2025 are: Big Sky Brewing Company, Cranky Sam, Gild Brewing, Great Burn Brewing Co., Imagine Nation Brewing Co., Missoula Brewing Co., and Odd Pitch Brewing Co..

 The Garden City Brewfest was started in 1993 by four Missoula business owners with the hopes of introducing new microbrews to the Missoula market.
 Originally called BRIWfest after its original sponsors (Bayern Brewing Co., the Rhinoceros, the Iron Horse, and Worden's Market), the festival was given its present name in 2003 when it was given to the Missoula Downtown Association.
 The event now draws thousands to Downtown's Caras Park to sample beers from across the region, listen to live music, and sample food from local restaurants.
 In addition to the Garden City Brewfest, the Montana Brewers Association announced that the 4th Annual Montana Brewers Festival would be held in Missoula.